XML RSS

 Head Trauma in Ferrets

-Since ferrets are such tiny animals and tend to go under rugs or towels, there is a very real worry that if someone accidentally steps on them, or if your ferret is caught in a recliner or rolled on with a rocking chair, it could cause major head trauma.
+Since ferrets are such tiny animals and tend to go under rugs or towels, there is a very real worry that if someone accidentally steps on them, or if your ferret is caught in a recliner or rolled on by a rocking chair, it could cause major head trauma.

 Some of the symptoms of head trauma are: